decentralized-identity/universal-resolver/docs/driver-development.md

 Your driver will receive an `Accept` header with the value `application/ld+json`, and it should return either a valid [DID Document](https://w3c.github.io/did-resolution/#output-diddocument) or a [DID Resolution Result](https://w3c.github.io/did-resolution/#did-resolution-result) in the HTTP body.
 Your driver should also return an appropriate value in the `Content-Type` header, such as `application/did+ld+json`.

-A Swagger API definition is available [here](https://github.com/decentralized-identity/universal-resolver/blob/main/openapi/openapi.yaml).
+An OpenAPI definition for DID Resolution is available [here](https://github.com/decentralized-identity/universal-resolver/blob/main/openapi/openapi.yaml).

 For more information about this interface, see the [DID Resolution](https://w3c.github.io/did-resolution/) specification.